acorn-io/library/registry/README.md

       --storage-config string          Provide the complete storage configuration blob in registry config format.
 ```

-If you need to provide secret data to user defined configurations, you can create a secret and bind it at runtime to the `user-secret-data` secret.
-See storage example in the advanced section for reference.
+If you need to provide secret data to user-defined configurations, you can create a secret and bind it at runtime to the `user-secret-data` secret.
+See the storage example in the advanced section for reference.

 ## Advanced Usage